Understanding Medicare Part D

 - Once you have these figures, you can call us to get an idea of what is available to you.
 Be wary of companies that want to charge you a fee to find programs as many of them are scams!

-- If your income is under 400% of the Federal Poverty Level, about $40,000/year for an individual and $65,000 for a husband/wife, you probably qualify for some sort of assistance.
+- If your income is under 400% of the Federal Poverty Level, you probably qualify for some sort of assistance.